 - Clean up your current or most recent Canvas course site

-- For more information: Clean Up Your Canvas Course Site
+- For more information, visit the Clean Up Your Canvas Course Site.

-- Use the SPH Canvas template and/or ELS’s In-Person Course Support services.
+- For in-person and hybrid courses: Use the SPH Canvas template and reach out to ELS for In-Person Course Support services.

 - Use the Library Course Materials service (along with the Bookstores) to provide readings to students instead of directly uploading files to your Canvas course site.